 The school board again took up the cause for a new, modern, and centrally located high school to serve the educational needs of the city and provide quality, accredited secondary instruction.
 They put out a call for design plans for a new two-story building to be located in the heart of Superior, on Belknap between Grand and Weeks Avenues.

 Many of Superior’s early school buildings had been designed by architect Carl Wirth, brother of famed St. Paul and Duluth architect George Wirth.
 Wirth fell out of the bidding when he submitted a design for a three-story structure, believing that the board’s plan for only two stories was insufficient to accommodate the increasing school population.
 The bid was instead awarded to Earl W. Barber, who submitted a two-story plan as requested.
-Oddly enough, the board than asked Barber to amend his design to include a third story by the time construction began.
+Oddly enough, the board then asked Barber to amend his design to include a third story by the time construction began.

 The contract for construction of the new school was awarded to Emil Sedlacheck.
 Work began in March of 1909.
 The cornerstone was laid July 1 that same year, but work continued for another full year before the school opened in September of 1910.
 The total cost for the district’s first public high school built as a stand-alone facility and for the sole purpose of secondary education was $283,892—$23,892 of that amount was in payment for the site.